 All IELTS essays are asking for a position, check the instruction words first as some ask for your direct opinion.

-If the question asks you or your then it is asking clearly for your opinion such as: ‘To what extent do you agree or disagree?’ / What is your view’ / Do you agree? / What in your view is….?
+If the question asks you or your then it is asking clearly for your opinion such as: ‘To what extent do you agree or disagree?’ / What is your view’ / Do you agree or disagree? / What is your opinion?

 Click here for more detail on when to give an opinion in an IELTS essay.